-For those who use Long Tail Platinum, one of most powerful features is the ability to quickly import up to 10,000 of your own keyword ideas analyze them with the filtering, sorting, and competitive analysis tools inside of Long Tail Platinum.
+For those who use the keyword suggestion tool Long Tail Platinum, one of most powerful features is the ability to quickly import up to 10,000 of your own keyword ideas analyze them with the filtering, sorting, and competitive analysis tools inside of Long Tail Platinum.

 When I was first starting to use the software, I always wondered how in the world someone could think of thousands of their own keywords to analyze.

 My process was to add seed keywords and get my ideas only from Long Tail Pro’s suggestions.